Poojithprasath/LED-BLINK/README.md

 # LED-TOGGLE

 ## AIM:
-Write an assembly language program in 8051 to generate a 5 ms delay using Timer 1 in Mode 1 and toggle an LED connected to Port 1.7 continuously
+To Write an assembly language program in 8051 to generate a 5 ms delay using Timer 1 in Mode 1 and toggle an LED connected to Port 1.7 continuously

 ## APPARATUS REQUIRED
 - Personal Computer